 - 9. 2 more standard USB ports

-The standard USB ports are typically used for a Keyboard, Bar Code scanner, Label printer and maybe a customer facing display.
+The standard USB ports are typically used for a Keyboard, Bar Code scanner, Label printer and maybe a customer facing display (this is an optional extra).
 Once the Label Printer has been connected, try to keep that always in the same socket, should you ever have to unplug it.
 Printers like to be connected to the same port used when they were set up, whereas the other items are “plug and play” and it doesn’t matter which port you use.

 Numbers 2,3,5,6 and 10 are not used in a typical set up.
 The cash drawer is plugged in to the back of the receipt printer, not socket number 10 marked Cash Drawer.